-We deliver a unique work programme through group work and training initiatives for young Gypsies and Travellers.
-We aim to help them develop a strong sense of self and cultural identity, while participating in a range of activities which provide them with skills, choice and direction for their lives ahead.
+We aim to help young Gypsies and Travellers develop a strong sense of self and cultural identity, while participating in a range of activities which provide them with skills, choice and direction for their lives ahead.
 Our aim is to provide a safe environment where young people can be inspired to fulfil their potential.

 I have got more confident about hairdressing and would like to continue doing it.
 I surprised myself that I was able to be accepted into a college and fit in with everyone.
 I would like to go back to college and do another course.